Temurgugu/tourism_transformation/README.md

-The data prepared, analyze and visualize for the special issue "Tourism in Georgia" in Caucasus Analytical Digest, which includes three articles:
+The data prepared, analyzed and visualized for the special issue "Tourism in Georgia" in Caucasus Analytical Digest, which includes three articles:

 1. Tourism transformation in Soviet and Post-Soviet Era (Merab Khokhobaia and Temur Gugushvili)